atomisthq/docs/docs/user-guide/rug/editors.md

         project.addFile(this.filepath, data)
     }
 }
-export let editor = new AddMarkdownDocument()
+export const editor = new AddMarkdownDocument()
 ```

-# Run Editors
+## Running Editors

 Editors work in the given context of a project, starting at its top-level
 directory.
 Usually, an editor looks for one or many resources to perform
 changes.

 !!! warning
     Editors are applied on a project without a confirmation from the operator.
     If your project is not tracked in a VCS, you may lose data.

-[rugedref]: /reference/rug/editors.md